Altitude-Adaptive Vision-Only Geo-Localization for UAVs in GPS-Denied Environments: Related work

 Beyond retrieval-based pipelines, recent advances have also explored classification-based formulations for large-scale visual geo-localization and VPR.
 Approaches such as PlaNet~\cite{weyandPlaNetPhotoGeolocation2016}, CPlaNet~\cite{seoCPlaNetEnhancingImage2018}, and CosPlace~\cite{bertonRethinkingVisualGeolocalization2022} formulate localization by discretizing geographic space into cells and learning place-specific prototypes or classification targets.
 Building upon this, Divide \& Classify (D\&C)~\cite{trivignoDivideClassifyFineGrainedClassification2023} partitions regions into uniform UTM grids and employs angular margin losses to match features to spatial prototypes.
 More recently, EigenPlaces~\cite{bertonEigenPlacesTrainingViewpoint2023} improved viewpoint robustness through a training protocol that explicitly groups different views of the same place during representation learning.
 For UAV-specific applications, GeoVINS~\cite{liGeoVINSGeographicVisualInertialNavigation2025} incorporated a classify-then-retrieve geo-localization stage into a broader aerial visual-inertial framework.
-While effective, most of these frameworks assume a fixed or weakly varying operational altitude and do not explicitly compensate for the continuous scale variations caused by vertical UAV maneuvers.
+These frameworks do not explicitly model the ground-footprint variation induced by changes in UAV altitude, which is the focus of the present work.

-\subsection{Vision-based UAV Altitude Estimation}
+\subsection{Vision-based UAV altitude estimation}